christopheg/skeleton-core/README.md

 | /user            | \App\APP_NAME\Module\User     | display()            |
 | /user?action=test| \App\APP_NAME\Module\User     | display_test()       |

+### Bootstrapping a specific module

+You can add a 'bootstrap()' method to your module to execute this part of code everytime the module is accessed.

 ### Handling of media files

 If the requested url contains an extension which matches a known media type, the